mr-m0nst3r/Burpy/README.md

 # Intro
 During Android APP pentesting, I found it very often that the traffic is encrypted and/or signed, it would be great to have a plugin so we can write python to enc/dec/sign.

-And, sometimes, you may just want some customized function to modify part of the traffic, all you need is just `Burpy Main`.
+And, sometimes, you may just want some customized function to modify part of the traffic, all you need is just write a python script and directly call it from within burpsuite.

 If you wanna take advantage of the intruder with payloads need to be encrypted, you need to `Enable Processor`, and write your own payload processor function.